midzer/beerbase/content/breweries/lancaster-brewing-co/lancaster-strawberry-wheat.md

 srm: 0
 upc: 0
 ---
 Just in time for summer, this American wheat lager style beer with the subtle suggestion of real, fresh strawberries, is the perfect pint of true refreshment.
-Light and crisp, our Strawberry Wheat is a \must try\" for fruit and beer lovers alike."
+Light and crisp, our Strawberry Wheat is a must try" for fruit and beer lovers alike."